 How to Choose Your Hotel Renovation Team

-Now that you understand the different roles of a hotel development team, you can start to assemble your own team for your next project.
+Now that you understand the different roles of a hotel development team, you can start to assemble your hospitality design team for your next project.
 For each role on your project, you’ll want to consider three key factors: budget, experience, and personality fit.

 Hospitality is a unique industry, so you’ll want to make sure that your team has experience working on hotel projects.
 Ask for referrals from friends or colleagues who have completed similar projects.
 You can also search online portfolios or websites to get a sense of a team’s experience.